-- Only 1 of 11 people eats the recommended serving of fruits and vegetables per day?
+- Only 1 of 11 people eat the recommended serving of fruits and vegetables per day.

-- For those with diabetes, oranges, lemons, and grapefruit offer a flavorful way to snack and still maintain a well-balanced diet.
+- For those with diabetes – oranges, lemons, and grapefruit offer a flavorful way to snack while maintaining a well-balanced diet.

 - Studies show that a diet high in citrus fruit provides a statistically significant protective effect against some types of cancer.

 - By consuming one extra serving of citrus fruit a day, you can reduce the risk for stroke by up to 19%.

 - As a child you are told that carrots would keep your eyes bright, but as an adult, it looks like citrus fruit is even more important for keeping your sight.